Arts and Letters (Non-departmental) (AL)

 Global Service Learning (GSL) is an experiential learning program presented in collaboration with Ikaya Primary School in Kayamandi.
 It is comprised of 60 in-class hours and 45 hours of on-site community engagement at the 2nd year level.
 The class covers theory on education, sustainable development, social justice, and community engagement.
 The community engagement component takes place in a partner school and requires students to work in small groups with their teacher to design and implement basic lessons for 5 and 6-year-old learners.

-Enrollment is limited to students with a major in Pre-Health Studies (Supp.).
+Enrollment is limited to students with a program in PreProfessional Studies.

 Enrollment limited to students in the College of Science college.